Ade Fuqua: Sports

-Fuqua began to develop interest in professional football after having a good workout in May 2003 at the Professional Football Scout Camp Combine.
+Fuqua began to develop an interest in professional football after having a good workout in May 2003 at the Professional Football Scout Camp Combine.
 He is a former Free Agent American Football wide receiver in the National Football League and NFLE with prototypical wide receiver skills and the athletic ability to play on the professional level even with a limited football background.
 His football career never gained much momentum due to his lack of focus in the game caused by distractions from his more productive career in music.

 Music

 In 2001, Fuqua was a member of the Pop Singing Sensation "South Street".
 As a member of South Street, Fuqua partnered with the Philadelphia 76ers to become part of the first Afro-American Latino pop group to perform the National Anthem for two consecutive years in the First Union Center in remembrance of Martin Luther King Day.
 The duo also participated in many charity events with the Philadelphia 76ers to support local youth activities.
 Fuqua has also been noted for his work as executive producer for Eastside Productions Inc. Fuqua has family ties in film, sports and entertainment, and is responsible for the production of several recognized compositions.